facebookresearch/wt-asbs/README.md

 MD and well-tempered metadynamics simulation scripts and pretraining data are hosted on [Hugging Face](https://huggingface.co/facebook/wt-asbs).
 We provide a script to download the files to local directory `md_data/`.
 Downloading data requires you to have a [token](https://huggingface.co/settings/tokens).
-You must first [apply for access to the repo](https://huggingface.co/facebook/wt-asbs) before downloading and logged into the huggingface-cli.
+You must first [apply for access to the repo](https://huggingface.co/facebook/wt-asbs) before downloading and logged into the [huggingface-cli](https://huggingface.co/docs/huggingface_hub/en/guides/cli).

 ```bash
 python scripts/download_pretraining_data.py
 ```

 #### Reference data and models
-We've also provided reference metadynamics and long-timescale md data for all simulations and pretrained models on [Hugging Face](https://huggingface.co/facebook/wt-asbs).
+We've also provided reference metadynamics, pretrained models, and example model outputs on [Hugging Face](https://huggingface.co/facebook/wt-asbs).

 ## Training